derkork/godot-statecharts/docs/_docs/01_installation.md

 ### Installation with Godot Goodie Grabber (GGG)

-If you use [Godot Goodie Grabber](https://godotneers.github.io/ggg) to manage your project's dependencies, you can add G.U.I.D.E directly from the asset library using its asset ID `1778`:
+If you use [Godot Goodie Grabber](https://godotneers.github.io/ggg) to manage your project's dependencies, you can add Godot State Charts directly from the asset library using its asset ID `1778`:

 ```bash
 ggg add asset --id 1778 --name "godot_state_charts"